Topherchriss/A-Z/README.md

 ### License

-This project is licensed under general Public License - see the LICENSE file for details
+This project is licensed under General Public License - see the LICENSE file for details

 ## Future Vision

 A-Z TRAPEZA is an evolving project with a vision to incorporate additional features and improvements in the future.

-### 4. Web Application
+### 1. Web Application

 Explore the development of a web application to provide users with the flexibility to manage their accounts on the go.
 Allowing users to customize their account settings, including profile pictures, account names, and notification preferences, for a more personalized banking experience.

-### 1. Implment Security Features
+### 2. Implement Security Features

 Implement security layers, to ensure a secure and trustworthy banking experience for users.

-### 2. Advanced Budget Analytics
+### 3. Advanced Budget Analytics

 Introduce advanced analytics tools to help users analyze their spending patterns, set dynamic budget limits, and receive personalized financial insights.

-### 5. Community Collaboration
+### 4. Community Collaboration

-Encourage collaboration and contributions from community to enhance the application's features, fix bugs, and provide feedback.
+Encourage collaboration and contributions from the community to enhance the application's features, fix bugs, and provide feedback.

-### 6. Integration with Financial Institutions
+### 5. Integration with Financial Institutions

 Explore possibilities for integrating the application with real financial institutions, providing users with the ability to link their actual bank accounts and manage them through A-Z TRAPEZA.

-These future plans align with commitments to delivering a robust and user-friendly banking system.
+These plans align with commitments to delivering a robust and user-friendly banking system.
 Contributions and feedback from the community are highly valued as work towards achieving these goals goes on.

 ### Acknowledgments
 .
 Special thanks to **tkinter** for providing  the  GUI framework.
 .
-Special thanks to **Cisco skills for all** for the well structured Python lessons.
+Special thanks to **Cisco Skills for all** for the well-structured Python lessons.
 .
-Inspired by the idea of implementing OOP principles that i'm currently learning at **Cisco skills for all**.
+Inspired by the idea of implementing OOP principles that I'm currently learning at **Cisco Skills for All**.